ai4society/sofai_tool/README.md

 # SOFAI Tool

-SOFAI Tool is a neurosymbolic system designed to integrate fast heuristic-based decision-making (System 1) with logical, deliberative processing (System 2) through a metacognition module.
+SOFAI Tool is a neurosymbolic system designed to integrate fast experience-based decision-making (System 1) with logical, deliberative processing (System 2) through a metacognition module.
 This package enables developers and researchers to easily instantiate, configure, and extend System 1 and System 2 solvers, log system activities, and visualize solver performance across a batch of problems.

 ## Features